Estate Planning Checklist: Is Your Plan Still Working for You?

 If you have a trust, make sure it’s properly funded.
 Every account and property should either be titled in the name of your trust or name your trust as a beneficiary.
 An unfunded trust can’t do its job.

-5. Make Sure Everyone Knows Their Role
+Ensuring Everyone Knows Their Role

-Naming someone in your documents is one thing, making sure they’re prepared is another.
+Naming someone in your documents is one thing; making sure they’re prepared is another.
 Talk to your chosen personal representative, trustee, and powers of attorney.
 Let them know:

 What their role involves